gadget114514/fatfs-example/README.md

 ```
 % ./fmkfs
 ```
-the nate of generated disk image is abc.dat.
+the name of generated disk image is abc.dat.
 At first, the command opens "abc.dat" and writes 512 bytes data with zero value SECTORCOUNT times.
 Then it call f_mkfs with super floppy and fat options.
 ```
 % ls abc.dat
 abc.dat